mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

 👉 Note: [Screen recording on MacOS](/screen-recording-on-macos/).

+For creating a gif, use GIPHY Capture (download from App Store).

 ## **Dictionary**

 - [Install Viettien](https://mega.nz/file/x0RgTbhK#1rz1mpsbXXxLmLs1blVk9zLEmI0d5FXk7Bora4Rm9Y0) (I use version 5.0b for Mac Big Sur chip M1).
 Alternative dictionaries can be downloaded from this link (I backed it up for personally using).